 Fourteen days on the road.
 I’m crew on a yacht this week in Bay of Islands Sailing Week out of the Opua Marina, just south of where I was staying in Paihia.
-We raced and cruised for 3 days in some of the most otherworldly islands and lagoons these eyes have ever seen.
+We raced and cruised in some of the most otherworldly islands and lagoons these eyes have ever seen.

 After our first two days of racing, there was a beach party in Otehei Bay on Urupukapuka Island, an hour cruise North from Opua.
 There was a Maori band playing and I sat on the beach to watch the sun go down over the Northlands.

 The majority of the Lloyd Stevenson yacht was comprised of ultra lightweight composite carbon-fiber materials, including the boom.

 Above photo credit: @suellendavies of @livesaildie